kcajheish/operating-system-note/memory/memory.md

 overlap of io with execution of another process
 - IO is in flight during swapping, process is blocked, another process is run.

+page replacement policy
+- when memory is full and you like to page in, you page out few pages to make rooms in memory
+- Speed of memory access is like disk if you kick the wrong pages

 ## Policy

 Replacement policy